-- 12.1 The Act provides for certain occasions when small scale events (for a maximum of 500 people at a time and lasting for no more than 168 hours) do not need a licence providing that advance notice is given to the police, Environmental Health and the Licensing Authority. - 12.2 The Council strongly recommends that at least three months' notice be given to hold these events, to allow it to help organisers plan their events safely.
+120. TEMPORARY EVENT NOTICES 120.1 The Licensing Act 2003 provides for certain occasions when small scale events (for a maximum of 500 people at a time and lasting for no more than 16896 hours) do not need a licence providing that advance notice is given to the police, Environmental Health and the Licensing Authority.
+The police can only object to a Temporary Event Notice if the event is likely to undermine the crime prevention objective.
+120.2 The Licensing Authority Council strongly recommends that at least three months' notice be given to hold these events, to allow it to help organisers plan their events safely.
 Any longer period than this may mean that organisers do not have all the details available at the time of submitting the notice, and any lesser time means that planning may be rushed and haphazard.
-The law states that at least ten working days notice must be given, however, an early informal approach to the police is welcomed. - 12.3 Ten working days commences with the day after the notification is given to the Council and finishes the day before the event is due to take place.
-'This means that day one will be the first working day following the day when the Temporary Event Notice is given to the Council and the tenth working day must not be later than the day before the event is due to take place.' - 12.4 In certain circumstances a Late Temporary Event Notice can be given this is to assist premises users who are unable to give ten working days notice for reasons outside their control.
-A Late Temporary Event Notice can only be accepted if it is received at least five days before the beginning of the event. - 12.5 The Council may refer applicants to an Event Safety Advisory Group, consisting of the emergency services and other statutory agencies such as the Highways Authority, to advise and co-ordinate planning for public events in the District, whether or not a premises licence or a temporary event notice is needed. - 12.6 Organisers of temporary events are strongly advised to contact the Council for advice at the earliest opportunity when planning events.
-Where necessary discussions will be held with the police and Environmental Health to avoid any unnecessary objections being made that may arise from misunderstandings or confusion as to what is being proposed. - 12.7 All events run under the terms of a temporary event notice which may be visited by a Licensing and Enforcement Officer of the Council, if considered necessary.
+The law states that at least ten working days notice must be given, however, an early informal approach to the police is welcomed. -Ten working days commences with the day after the notification is given to the Licensing 12.3 CouncilAuthority and finishes the day before the event is due to take place.
+'This means that day one will be the first working day following the day when the Temporary Event Notice is given to the Licensing Authority Council and the tenth working day must not be later than the day before the event is due to take place.
+In certain circumstances a Late Temporary Event Notice can be given this is to assist 12.4 premises users who are unable to give ten working days notice for reasons outside their control.
+A Late Temporary Event Notice can only be accepted if it is received at least five days before the beginning of the event.

+- 12.50.3 The Licensing Authority Council may refer applicants toestablish an Event Safety Advisory Group, consisting of the emergency services and other statutory agencies such as the Hhighways Aauthority, to advise and co-ordinate planning for public events in the Ddistrict, whether or not a premises licence or a temporary event notice is needed. - 12.60.4 Organisers of temporary events are strongly advised to contact the Licensing CouncilAuthority for advice at the earliest opportunity when planning events.
+Where necessary discussions will be held with the police and Environmental Health to avoid any unnecessary objections being made that may arise from misunderstandings or confusion as to what is being proposed. - 12.70.5 All events run under the terms of a temporary event notice which may be visited by a Licensing and Enforcement Officer of the Council, if considered necessary.
+It is likely that the Licensing Authority's licensing enforcement officers will visit every event held under the terms of temporary event notice.